iamkirankumaryadav/PowerBI/README.md

 ### What is Power BI

-- `BI`: Business Intelligence
-- Analyze data to help businesses to make better business decisions.
+- Analyze data to help businesses to make better decisions.
 - Power BI is Microsoft's Business Analytics Service + Self Service Business Intelligence Tool.
 - Power BI `Desktop` is free and easy to use.
-- Helps to get data ready for well presented analysis.
+- Helps to get data ready for well-presented analysis.

-`Data Types` represents how values are stored by the DAX Storage Engine.
+`Data Types` represents how the DAX Storage Engine stores values.

-`Formatting` represents how values appears to end users (%, $, date, etc)
+`Formatting` represents how values appear to end users (%, $, date, etc.)

 ### Tables